Feathers & Flora

 My paintings are rooted in a deep commitment to color.
 I build planes of color like facets on a diamond, merging the vibrancy of India with the rigor of Western European painting traditions.
 Guided by nature and life across continents, my work unites the inner and the outer world.

-Uniting Cultures
+Philosophy!Uniting Cultures

 My love of painting birds comes from my mother, a passionate birdwatcher and photographer in India, and my husband whose care keeps our garden feeders always full.

-The Pacific Northwest is full of gifts I hold dear, the towering mountains, lavender fields, tulip gardens, and the cherry blossoms at the University of Washington, where I served as a Yoga Teacher Training Lead Faculty for a beautiful decade.
+The Pacific Northwest is full of gifts I hold dear, the majestic mountains, lavender fields, tulip gardens, and the cherry blossoms at the University of Washington, where I served as a Yoga Teacher Training Lead Faculty for a beautiful decade.

 I weave all of these beloved places and moments into my paintings, inviting you to experience the joy with me.
 Each piece hums with the subtle continuum that connects nature, light, and consciousness inspired by both my childhood in India and life in the Pacific Northwest.